MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/mobile-app-faq.md

 ## Which file extensions can I open with this app?

-You can open .ppdf, .pjpg, .ptxt, and several other text and image file formats.
+You can open .pdf, .ppdf, .pjpg, .ptxt, and several other text and image file formats.

-## Can I protect files that are not images?

-On mobile platforms, you can protect only photos.
-You can protect other types of files when you use the RMS sharing application for Windows.

-## When I protect a picture, it creates a .pjpg file.
-What’s that?

-A PJPG (or PJPEG) file is a digital photographic image that has been protected with an RMS policy.
-Only the users with whom you share the file can open it using the RMS sharing application, according to the rights defined in the policy.

-## I can choose only from a company template—can’t I specify my own custom permissions?

-A custom permissions option that lets you apply your own permissions is not yet implemented in this app.

 ## Why do I have to consent before viewing a protected .pfile?